gamma-opt/oip-notes/course/part1/4-examples_LP-1.md

 Once again, we can store products, up to 100 of each at a cost of €0.05 per unit per month.
 However, this time we have no initial stock, but we would like to accumulate a one: 50 of each product by the end of June.

 The factory works 24 days a month, each day containing two 8 hour shifts.

-Assume that the production process can use the machines in any order.
+For simplicity, we assume that the production process can use the machines in any order.
 Our objective is to determine a production schedule that maximises total profit.

 #### Solution